zuckrBG/Discord-Nitro-Generator/README.md

 # Discord Nitro Generator
-The Best Discord Nitro Generator that generates discord nitro codes.
+Generates discord nitro codes.

 ## Information
-Very good program to generate a chosen amount of nitro codes and saves them to a text file.
+Simple program to generate a chosen amount of nitro codes and saves them to a text file.

 ## Usage
 1. Input an amount of codes to generate.